ImperialCollegeLondon/freqmix/README.md

 # *freqmix*: Frequency mixing decomposer

-This is the official repository of *freqmix*, a toolbox for decomposing frequency mixing within time-series signals.
-Originally purposed for neuroscientific data, e.g., EEG, LPF data) but is general to any time-series signal data.
-It examines harmonics, triplets and quadruplets.

 <p align="center">
   <img src="./artwork/freqmix_header.png" alt="plot" width="50%">
 </p>

-Rhythmic neural oscillations underpin cognitive and motoric processes and regulate numerous activity-dependent cellular processes in the brain.
-In the presence of non-linearities, concurrent oscillatory signals can combine to generate novel oscillations, a process described as frequency mixing.
-It has not yet been determined whether frequency mixing occurs at the single neuron, nor the origin of frequency mixing in neural activity.
-Moreover, the presence of frequency mixing in human brain activity and whether it plays a functional role is still an open question.
-Here, we introduce a mathematical framework to robustly identify frequency mixing interactions in noisy data using higher-order dependence tests on the instantaneous phase of frequency components.

 <div align="center">

+This is the official repository of *freqmix*, a toolbox for decomposing frequency mixing within time-series signals.
+Originally purposed for neuroscientific data, e.g., EEG, LPF data) but is general to any time-series signal data.
+It examines harmonics, triplets and quadruplets.

 [📚Documentation]() |